 There are a number of risk factors for gout.
-The more risk factors a patient has, the greater chance the patient has of developing gout.
+The more risk factors a person has, the greater chance they have of developing gout.

-- Hyperuricemia This is defined as an elevated uric acid level above 6.8 mg/dL.
-The best range for uric acid is between 2.0 and 5.0 mg/dL. - Genetics One in four people with gout has a family history of gout.
-Yet, less than half of people with gout know that it can be hereditary. - Age Gout typically develops in men during their 30s through 50s and in women in their 60s through 70s. - Gender It affects men more than women.
-However, once women are post-menopausal, their rates of gout increase almost (but not quite) to the same level as men - Obesity Only one in 10 Americans knows that obesity can contribute to an increased risk for gout.
+- Hyperuricemia This is defined as an elevated uric acid level above 7.0 mg/dL.
+The best range for uric acid is between 3.0 and 6.0 mg/dL. - Genetics One in four people with gout has a family history of gout, yet less than half of people with the disease know that it can be hereditary. - Age Gout typically develops in men during their 30s through 50s and in women in their 60s through 70s. - Gender It affects men more than women.
+However, once women are post-menopausal, their rates of gout increase almost (but not quite) to the same level as men. - Obesity Only one in 10 Americans knows that obesity can contribute to an increased risk for gout.
 Someone with a Body Mass Index (BMI) of 30 or higher is classified as obese.
 Visit GoutEducation.org for a link to a BMI calculator.

 - Other health issues Gout is associated with other health issues, including high blood pressure, heart disease, diabetes and kidney disease.
-It's important to receive a prompt diagnosis and ongoing treatment to manage these conditions. - Joint injury People with previously damaged joints are more likely to get gout. - Diet High-fructose corn syrup, added to many foods and drinks, can cause uric acid to go up.
-Sweetened soft drinks and juices; certain cereals and pastries; ice cream and candy; and processed foods at fast food restaurants often contain high-fructose corn syrup.
-Additionally, foods high in purines-including red meat, organ meat and shellfish-can increase uric acid levels and lead to gout. - Medications Use of certain medications-especially diuretics or water pills and certain anti-rejection medications used in transplant patients-can increase uric acid levels in the blood.
+It's important to receive a prompt diagnosis and ongoing treatment to manage these conditions. - Joint injury Previously injured joints are more likely to be the sites of gouty flares. - Diet Many foods can raise the level of uric acid in the blood.
+Chief among these are beer, beef, pork, shellfish and foods or beverages sweetened with high-fructose corn syrup.
+In some people with gout, eating these foods can trigger gouty flares. - Medications Use of certain medications-especially diuretics or water pills and certain anti-rejection medications used in transplant patients-can increase uric acid levels in the blood.